hot-dogs/whots-cookiecutters/projects/whots-annual-report/whots{{cookiecutter.current_whots_deployment_number}}-data-report/docs/source/4_section.md

 temperature and conductivity glitches in the thermosalinograph data.
 Glitches in temperature and conductivity detected by the 5-point median filter were immediately replaced by the median.
-Threshold values of 0.3°C for temperature and 0.1 Siemens/m for conductivity were used for the median filter.
+Threshold values of 0.3°C for temperature and 0.1 Siemens {math}`m^{-1}` for conductivity were used for the median filter.
 After running the filter, there were 13 internal temperature, 100 external temperature, and 913 conductivity points replaced with the median.

 A 3-point triangular running mean filter was used to smooth the temperature and conductivity data after passing the glitch detection.